 How to Deal With a Roommate Moving Out

 Although your roommate might be legally responsible for providing the landlord notice and paying rent before leaving, things don't always work out as planned.
-Depending on your lease, it's likely you may owe the rent if your roommate moves out before the end of lease, and while some landlords may be flexible and work with you, many landlords simply won't care.
+Depending on your lease, you may owe the rent if your roommate moves out before the end of the lease.
+While some landlords may be flexible and work with you, many landlords simply won't care.

 Protect Yourself from a Departing Roommate

-If your roommate gives you any kind of notice that he or she is leaving in mid-lease, then you may want to get him or her to sign an agreement stating that the departing roommate will:
+If your roommate gives you any kind of notice that they are leaving in mid-lease, then you may want to get them to sign an agreement stating that the departing roommate will:

-- Pay the remaining rent and utilities.
-The amount of the rent will be depends on the terms of your lease.
+- Pay the remaining rent and utilities for the entire term of the lease.
+The amount of the rent will depend on the terms of your lease.

 - Find a substitute roommate.
 Although it should be your ex-roommate's responsibility to find a roommate, be realistic and do your best to be helpful in finding a new roommate to cover costs.

-- Give up any claim to be a tenant: you don't want an old roommate returning thinking he or she has a right to still live there.
+- Give up any claim to be a tenant: you don't want an old roommate returning thinking they have a right to still live there.

 If you want to stay in the lease, you may be tempted just to sneak in a new tenant without talking to the landlord.
-Don't do this, because that violates your rental agreement and is grounds for eviction if the landlord finds out.
-Chances are the landlord will be amenable to your proposed new roommate anyway, so make sure you do it the legal way and have the proposed tenant fill out a rental application.
+Don't do this, because it generally violates the rental agreement and may be grounds for eviction if the landlord finds out.
+Chances are the landlord will be amenable to your proposed new roommate anyway, so make sure you do it the right way and have the proposed tenant fill out a rental application.

-If you decide that also want to leave the rental arrangement, you may want to move out yourself.
-If you decide that you want to follow your roommate out of the rental, then there are a couple of things you should do to minimize your exposure:
+If you decide that also want to leave the rental arrangement, there are a couple of things you should do to minimize your exposure:

 - Give your landlord notice immediately.
 Don't wait until the bills pile up and rent is due before informing your landlord that you can't pay and want to move out.

 - Tell your landlord the truth: if you need to move out because you simply can't afford the lease without a roommate and can't find one, then just say so.
-Some landlords may just say "tough" but many landlords will be more accommodating because they don't want to go through the hassle of trying to collect from you since you obviously can't pay in the first place.
-A good landlord will work on filling your vacant rental before other units to minimize the rent you owe.
+Some landlords may just say "tough" but many landlords will be more accommodating because they don't want to go through the hassle of trying to collect.
+In most states, a landlord has a duty to mitigate damages, including advertising the unit for rent.

 Have Legal Questions About a Roommate Moving Out?
 Contact a Lawyer